I have written a new post about Monasterium CEO Dr. Ralf Paus and his exrensive hair loss related research.

 Monasterium Laboratory in Germany

-On the website, they have an image of the earlier mentioned study on the olfactory receptor (specifically, the OR2AT4 receptor).
-Apparently the company and its partner even released a product in Italy in 2017 called Bioscalin Signal Revolution and it supposedly stimulates the OR2AT4 receptor.
+On the website, they have an image of the earlier mentioned study on the olfactory receptor (OR2AT4).
+Apparently the company and its partner even released a product in Italy in 2017 called (previously Bioscalin) Tricovel Signal Revolution and it supposedly stimulates the OR2AT4 receptor.
 This product targets the sandalwood scent (via the synthetic sandalwood‐like odorant sandalore), which was in the news a lot in 2018.

 Another interesting study that the Monasterium team has published recently concludes that the antidepressant Fluoxetine (Prozac) promotes human hair follicle pigmentation and could prevent grey hair formation.
 This is interesting and surprising, because there have also been some reports that SSRIs such as Prozac can cause hair loss in some patients.